My Main Page with Links to My Other

 putting little enthusiasm into them, is a recipe for dehumanization.

-We look for activities to provide whatever
+We look for activities to provide what

-The overall means in Time for
+The statistical means in Time for

-may think they are more pressed for time because they are more pressed for
+Life do not say enough about the distributions of groups.
+Many individuals think they are more pressed for time because they are more pressed for

-time, which does not show up here because early retirees and other members of
+time, which does not show up here because early retirees and other leisure classes have a large impact on the averages.
+(Need more cowbell, er, distribution data.)

 My Main Page with Links to My Other Book Reviews